An Introduction to Probabilistic Programming: Compilation to a Graphical Model

 So is there a difference between these two programs when both return \ang{z}?
-The second program of course defines additional intermediate variables \mang{d0} and \mang{d1}, but these do not change the set of nodes in the corresponding graphical model.
-The essential difference is that in the first program, the if expression is placed \emph{inside} the sample expression for \ang{mu}, whereas in the second it sits \emph{outside}.
-If we wanted to make the second program as similar as possible to the first, then we could write \begin{foppl}[mathescape,caption={One-point mixture with explicit parameters simplified},label={pr:opm-eager-simplified}] (let [z (sample (bernoulli 0.5)) mu0 (sample (normal -1.0 1.0)) mu1 (sample (normal 1.0 1.0)) mu (if (= z 0) mu0 mu1) d (normal mu 1.0) y 0.5] (observe d y) z) \end{foppl} In other words, because we have moved the if expression, we now need two sample expressions rather than one, resulting in a network with 4 nodes rather than 3.
-However, the distributions on return values of the programs should be equivalent.
+The second program of course defines additional intermediate variables \mfop{d0} and \mfop{d1}, but these do not change the set of nodes in the corresponding graphical model.
+The essential difference is that in the first program, the if-expression is placed \emph{inside} the sample expression for \ang{mu}, whereas in the second it sits \emph{outside}.
+If we wanted to make the first program as similar as possible to the second, then we could write \begin{foppl}[mathescape,caption={One-point mixture with explicit parameters simplified.},label={pr:opm-eager-simplified}] (let [z (sample (bernoulli 0.5)) mu0 (sample (normal -1.0 1.0)) mu1 (sample (normal 1.0 1.0)) mu (if (= z 0) mu0 mu1) d (normal mu 1.0) y 0.5] (observe d y) z) \end{foppl} Because we have moved the if-expression, we now need two sample expressions rather than one, resulting in a network with 4 nodes rather than 3.
+However, the distribution on return values remains the same.

 This brings us to what turns out to be a fundamental design choice in probabilistic programming systems.
 Suppose we were to modify the above program to read \begin{foppl}[mathescape,caption={One-point mixture with samples inside if.},label={pr:opm-if-sample}] (let [z (sample (bernoulli 0.5)) mu (if (= z 0) (sample (normal -1.0 1.0)) (sample (normal 1.0 1.0))) d (normal mu 1.0) y 0.5] (observe d y) z) \end{foppl} Is this program now equivalent to the first program, or to the second?
-The answer to this question depends on how we evaluate if expressions in our language.
+The answer to this question depends on how we evaluate if-expressions in our language.

-In almost all mainstream programming languages, if expressions are evaluated in a lazy manner.
-In the example above, we would first evaluate the predicate \mang{(= z 0)}, and then either evaluate the consequent branch, \mang{(sample (normal -1.0 1.0))}, or the alternative branch, \mang{(sample (normal 1.0 1.0))}, but never both.
+In almost all mainstream programming languages, if-expressions are evaluated in a lazy manner.
+In the example above, we would first evaluate the predicate \mfop{(= z 0)}, and then either evaluate the consequent branch, \mfop{(sample (normal -1.0 1.0))}, or the alternative branch, \mfop{(sample (normal 1.0 1.0))}, but never both.
 The opposite of a lazy evaluation strategy is an eager evaluation strategy.
-In eager evaluation, an if expression is evaluated like a normal function call.
+In eager evaluation, an if-expression is evaluated like a normal function call.
 We first evaluate the predicate and both branches.
 We then return the value of one of the branches based on the predicate value.